nabeelfahmi12/AutoNeuro-Documentation/docs/ForDevelopers/Methodsfordataupload.md

 ## **_Data Ingestion and File Conversion_**

-**Data ingestion** is the transportation of data from assorted sources to a storage medium where it can be accessed, used, and analyzed by an organization.
+**Data ingestion** is the transportation of data from assorted sources to a storage medium where it can be accessed, used, and and analyzed by the application.

 ![tsd](../img/image003.png)

 The destination is typically a data warehouse, data mart, database, or a document store.